What Is a Credit Score? Credit Score Definition & More

 Payment history is the most important part of any credit score, accounting for up to 40% of your overall rating.
 Here’s what goes into it:

 - The number of loan and credit accounts that you have always paid on time.

 - The number of accounts for which you are currently at least 30 days behind on payment.

 - Whether or not you have gone bankrupt, been ordered by a court to pay amounts owed, had past due accounts sent to collections, or have fallen at least 30 days behind on a loan or line of credit.
 The recency of these items will also factor in.

 - How many days past due you are on delinquent accounts.

 - The dollar amount past due you are on delinquent accounts and/or accounts sent to collections.

-The money that you owe to creditors and lenders accounts for at least 30% of your score.
-The decision makers who use credit scores want to get a sense of whether or not your spending habits are sustainable as well as the likelihood that your current debt burden will lead to serious problems with your finances in the future.
+The money you owe lenders accounts for at least 30% of your score.
+It’s an indicator of whether your spending habits are sustainable and if you’re likely to face serious financial problems in the future.

 - The number of accounts that you carry a balance on.

 - How much you owe on existing credit cards and installment loans.